Body-Safe Sex Toy Materials: What You Need to Know

 How to Identify Body-Safe Products

-- Check the product description — Reputable brands clearly list their materials
+- Check the product description — Trustworthy brands are transparent about materials

-- Look for certifications — FDA-approved, CE marked, or RoHS compliant
+- Look for certifications — FDA approval, CE marks, or RoHS compliance are reassuring signs

-- Do the smell test — Body-safe silicone has virtually no odor
+- Do the smell test — Quality silicone is almost odorless

-- Check the price — If it seems too cheap, the materials probably are too
+- Check the price — If a deal seems suspiciously low, the materials may be just as questionable

 Cleaning and Maintenance by Material